alexgdebeer/GeothermalDSI/README.md

 ## Simplified Two-Dimensional Reservoir Model

-Code to run the experiments for the simplified two-dimensional reservoir model is contained the `Model2D` folder.
+Code to run the experiments for the simplified two-dimensional reservoir model is contained in the `Model2D` folder.
 The model is written in Julia 1.9.
 After installing Julia and cloning this repository, open this folder and run
 ```
 using Pkg
 Pkg.activate(".")